getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/index.md

 ### Issue Alerts

-Issue alerts fire whenever any issue in the project matches the specified criteria, such as a resolved issue re-appearing or an issue affecting many users.
+Issue alerts fire whenever **any issue** in the project matches the specified criteria, such as a resolved issue re-appearing or an issue affecting many users.

 For more details, see the [LINK: full documentation on Issue Alerts].

 [ screenshot of Alerts in-app ]

-Some alert settings apply at the project level (for example, to all alerts in the project), while others are specific to the alert.
-You can also tweak your personal alerts settings to control which alerts you receive.
+Some alert settings apply at the project level and to all alerts in the project.
+Other alert settings are specific to the alert.
+You can tweak your personal alerts settings to control which alerts you receive.

 ## Non-Alert Notifications